zbs13/media-selector/README.md

 </p>

 <p align="center">
-    Import medias easily and as the most secure way as possible.
+    <b>Import medias easily and as the most secure way as possible.</b>
 </p>